Go Homemove to the page

 See live preview | Get Scientis — $169

-Sanaris vs. Scientis: the right choice for your organisation
+Sanaris vs Scientis: which template is right for your organisation?

-Choose Sanaris if your audience is patients, consumers, or clinicians evaluating a healthcare service.
-The information hierarchy is built around the emotional journey from uncertainty to confidence - the journey a patient or health consumer takes.
-If your website's primary job is to get someone to book an appointment, trust your clinic, or engage with your medtech product, Sanaris's architecture serves that goal.
+Choose Sanaris if your website's primary job is to get someone to book an appointment, trust your clinic, or engage with your medtech product as a consumer.

-Choose Scientis if your audience is investors, research partners, pharmaceutical buyers, or academic collaborators.
-The information hierarchy is built around establishing intellectual and scientific credibility with sophisticated B2B evaluators.
-If your website's primary job is to convince a VC that your pipeline is credible, attract a pharma co-development partner, or position your lab as a serious research institution, Scientis's architecture serves that goal.
+Choose Scientis if your website's primary job is to convince a VC that your pipeline is credible, attract a pharma co-development partner, or position your lab as a serious research institution.

-If your organisation genuinely spans both - a medtech company with a consumer product and an institutional sales channel running in parallel - the right answer is two distinct pages or sections, not a single hybrid template.
-Start with the audience that drives more of your current revenue and add the second channel as a distinct content area.
+If your organisation genuinely spans both audiences — a medtech company with a consumer product and an institutional sales channel in parallel — start with the audience that drives more of your current revenue and add the second as a distinct content area.

 3. Healthcare templates on the Webflow Marketplace